Be the One (The Ting Tings song): Commercial

 On the UK Singles chart dated 11 October 2008, "Be the One" debut at number 84, becoming the fourth single from We Started Nothing to enter the top 100.
 The following week, the single rose to number 46 on the chart, and in its third week attained its peak of number 28.
-It spent a total of one week in the top 40 and five weeks in the top 100, peaking five spots higher than the group's previous chart entry — "Great DJ" — and becoming the group's third top 30 entry.
+It spent a total of one week in the top 40, peaking five spots higher than the group's previous chart entry — "Great DJ" — and becoming the group's third top 30 entry.
 It spent a total of five weeks on the singles chart.

 In Scotland, the single debuted and peaked at number 11 on the Singles Chart dated 19 October 2008.
 It spent a total of seven weeks on the chart, with 30 November 2008 marking its last week on the tally.
-The single also charted in the Czech Republic, debuting on their radio chart in late November of 2008 at number 66, and peaked at number 7 on the chart in late January 2009; it returned to its peak about a month later, and spent a total of four weeks in the top 10 and 38 weeks in the top 100.
-It remains, tied with "That's Not My Name", the group's highest-charting single in that country.
+The single also charted in the Czech Republic, debuting on their radio chart in late November 2008 at number 66, and peaked at number 7 on the chart in late January 2009; it returned to its peak about a month later, and spent a total of four weeks in the top 10 and 38 weeks in the top 100.
+It remains tied with "That's Not My Name" as the group's highest-charting single in that country.